AnthonyBloomer/nrql-simple/README.md

 ## Managing multiple accounts

 If you wish to easily switch between accounts, you can use the `environment` class method.
-If you are using the command line tool use the `environment` command line argument.
+If you are using the command line tool use the `env` command line argument.
 For example:

 ```python
 from nrql.api import NRQL